yuelinan/Codes-of-Inter-RAT/README.md

 # Codes-of-Inter-RAT

-Official implementation of "Discovering Causal Rationales with Intervention".
+Official implementation of "Interventional Rationalization".

 To train Inter-RAT :
 ```